Edwin Frederick O'Brien: Legion of Christ

+The Legion subsequently experienced decreasing enrollment in the archdiocese, leading to the closure in 2011 of its Woodmont Academy in Cooksville, Maryland.

+LGBTQ

+In 2005, O'Brien expressed his personal opposition to admitting gay men to seminaries, a position he said was "based on 12 years' experience as rector of two U.S. seminaries".

+O'Brien led a successful campaign in 2011 to defeat a bill in the Maryland General Assembly to legalize same-sex marriage.

 Just War

 O'Brien has been an outspoken proponent of the just war theory.
 Sometimes called the "Warrior Cardinal", he is seen as a controversial figure and is considered to have given moral justifications for the 2003 US invasion in Iraq.
-Early in 2003, O'Brien spoke at the United States Military Academy at West Point at Mass: "I know that a lot of people have said that the Pope is against war with Iraq ...
+Early in 2003, O'Brien spoke to Catholic members of the corps of cadets at the United States Military Academy at West Point during a mass: "I know that a lot of people have said that the Pope is against war with Iraq ...
 But even if he did, you are not bound by conscience to obey his opinion.
-However, you are bound in conscience to obey the orders of your Commander-in-Chief, and if he orders you to go to war, it is your duty to go to war".On March 25, 2003, a few days after the U.S. invasion of Iraq, in a letter to U.S. Catholic military chaplains, O'Brien wrote: "Given the complexity of factors involved, many of which understandably remain confidential, it is altogether appropriate for members of our armed forces to presume the integrity of our [military] leadership and its judgments, and therefore to carry out their military duties in good conscience ...
+However, you are bound in conscience to obey the orders of your Commander-in-Chief, and if he orders you to go to war, it is your duty to go to war".In March 2003, a few days after the Iraq invasion, in a letter to American Catholic military chaplains, O'Brien wrote: "Given the complexity of factors involved, many of which understandably remain confidential, it is altogether appropriate for members of our armed forces to presume the integrity of our [military] leadership and its judgments, and therefore to carry out their military duties in good conscience ...
 It is to be hoped that all factors which have led to our intervention will eventually be made public, and ... will shed helpful light upon our President's decision".
-O'Brien did not endorse the war or the motivations behind it.
+O'Brien did not endorse the Iraq war or the motivations behind it.
 Supporters of the war in Iraqi cited his positions.
-He was criticized by opponents of the war for distancing himself from the position of the Holy See and the U.S. Conference of Catholic Bishops.
+He was criticized in 2003 and 2004 by opponents of the war for distancing himself from the pope's position and that of the U.S. Conference of Catholic Bishops.